arcadiapage/arcadiapage.github.io/_posts/2021-09-24-feel-like-you-can-t-get-it-together-give-5-minutes-to-your-future-self.md

 title: 'Feel Like You Can''t Get It Together?
 Give 5 Minutes to Your Future Self '
 date: 2021-09-24 00:00:00 -07:00
 tags:
-- Season 2 Thoughtful Planning
-- Productivity & Simplicity
+- Productivity
-- Book Announcements
+- Mindful Living
 layout: post
 subtitle: ''
 ---